-In the opinion of Gilmore & Bell, P.C., Bond Counsel to the Issuer, under existing law and assuming continued compliance with certain requirements of the Internal Revenue Code of 1986, as amended (the "Code"): (1) the interest on the Bonds [(including any original issue discount properly allocable to an owner thereof)] is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax; (2) the interest on the Bonds is exempt from income taxation by the State of Kansas; and (3) the Bonds have been designated as "qualified tax-exempt obligations" within the meaning of Code § 265(b)(3)].
-Bond Counsel notes that for tax years beginning after December 31, 2022, interest on the Bonds may be included in adjusted financial statement income of applicable corporations for purposes of determining the applicability and amount of the federal corporate alternative minimum tax.
-See "TAX MATTERS" in this Preliminary Official Statement.
+In the opinion of Bond Counsel, under existing law and assuming continued compliance with certain requirements of the Internal Revenue Code of 1986, as amended (the "Code"): (1) the interest on the Notes [(including any original issue discount properly allocable to an owner thereof)] is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax; (2) the interest on the Notes is exempt from income taxation by the State of Kansas; and (3) the Notes are "qualified tax-exempt obligations" within the meaning of Code § 265(b)(3).
+Bond Counsel notes that for tax years beginning after December 31, 2022, interest on the Notes may be included in adjusted financial statement income of applicable corporations for purposes of determining the applicability and amount of the federal corporate alternative minimum tax.
+See "TAX MATTERS" in this Official Statement.

-\$1,050,000 CITY OF HARPER, KANSAS GENERAL OBLIGATION BONDS SERIES 2024
+\$305,000 CITY OF HARPER, KANSAS GENERAL OBLIGATION TEMPORARY NOTES SERIES 2025

-DATED: As of the Delivery Date shown below
+Dated: As of the Delivery Date shown below